Can Vitamin C Prevent Pregnancy? Know the Facts

 - Surgical abortion

 Medical abortion includes the administration of abortion pills, taken in a specific order for them to be effective.
-Surgical abortion, on the other hand, involves the use of medical instruments to empty the uterus using different procedures, like vacuum aspiration method and dilation and evacuation method.
+Surgical abortion, on the other hand, involves the use of medical instruments to empty the uterus using different procedures, like the vacuum aspiration method and the dilation and evacuation method.

 For couples who are not looking to get pregnant or trying to terminate an unplanned or unwanted pregnancy, there are enough and more contraceptive options available to them.
-While the use of vitamin C to stop pregnancy is one of the natural ways to prevent and terminate a pregnancy, there are no studies to confirm the same.
+While the use of vitamin C to stop pregnancy is one of the natural ways to prevent and terminate a pregnancy, there are no studies to confirm this.

 Disclaimer: The information given in this article is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment.
 There’s no study that proves that Vitamin C helps prevent pregnancy, so it is best avoided.
 We urge readers to seek the advice of a physician with regard to methods to prevent pregnancy.